firefly2442/ArmaConnect/README.md

 Please do not release this application under any other name or on the Google Play store.
 This application will always remain free under the GPLv3 license.

+The Android application uses two third-party libraries.
+[TileView](https://github.com/moagrius/TileView) is released under the MIT license.
+It in turn uses [DiskLruCache](https://github.com/JakeWharton/DiskLruCache) which is released under the Apache version 2 license.

 ### Thanks To

 * [AlphaSquad](http://alphasquad.net) for help and testing.